Bomays/holbertonschool-softy-pinko-docker/README.md

 ```

+$~$

+$~$

+>[!INFO]
+>
-#### What is Round Robin load balancing?
+> What is Round Robin load balancing?
+>

-        Round Robin load balancingis a method of distributing traffic across
+>       Round Robin load balancingis a method of distributing traffic across
-        multiple servers or nodes in a network.
+>       multiple servers or nodes in a network.
 In this approach, the load balancer assigns
-        requests to each server in a rotating manner, meaning that each server takes
+>       requests to each server in a rotating manner, meaning that each server takes
-        turns serving the requests.
+>       turns serving the requests.
 For example, if there are three servers A, B, and C,
-        the first request will be sent to server A, the second to server B, the third to server C,
+>       the first request will be sent to server A, the second to server B, the third to server C,
-        the fourth to A, the fifth to B, and so on, while the cycle repeats.
+>       the fourth to A, the fifth to B, and so on, while the cycle repeats.
-        This ensures that each server receives an equal share of the traffic,
+>       This ensures that each server receives an equal share of the traffic,
-        and can prevent any one server from becoming overwhelmed with requests.
+>       and can prevent any one server from becoming overwhelmed with requests.
-        Round Robin load balancing is a simple and effective way to distribute traffic,
+>       Round Robin load balancing is a simple and effective way to distribute traffic,
-        but it may not be suitable for all applications, particularly those with varying
+>       but it may not be suitable for all applications, particularly those with varying
-        workload patterns or resource requirements.
+>       workload patterns or resource requirements.
+>

-        For our learning purposes in this project, it is a sufficient algorithm to implement
+>        For our learning purposes in this project, it is a sufficient algorithm to implement
-        for our load-balancing needs.
+>        for our load-balancing needs.